eXezon/Joystickify/readme.md

 ## Roadmap

-### Current Milestones
+### Development Objectives

-- **Phase 1**: Implement basic mouse-to-joystick mapping with customizable sensitivity, deadzones, and speed limits.
+- **Initial Implementation**: Implement basic mouse-to-joystick mapping with customizable sensitivity, deadzones, and speed limits.
-- **Phase 2**: Add settings for both horizontal and vertical axis control.
+- **Project Restructuring**: Refactor the project to enhance its organization by implementing a modular structure with separate files, classes, and configuration files.
+This restructuring will lay the foundation for future improvements.

 ### Future Goals